The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsubsection{Background}

-In his letter to Faltings \cite{grothendieck_letter}, Grothendieck proposed a programme of studying the arithmetic and Diophantine geometry of hyperbolic curves over characteristic $0$ fields $F$ by means of their profinite \'etale fundamental groups $\pi_1^\et(Y_{\bar F})$ along with their outer Galois actions.
-When one uses an $F$-rational point $y\in Y(F)$ as the basepoint for the fundamental group, the outer Galois action canonically lifts to a genuine action, and the link with Diophantine geometry comes via a certain \emph{non-abelian Kummer map} taking values in the non-abelian Galois cohomology set $\H^1(G_F,\pi_1^\et(Y_{\bar F};y))$ classifying profinite torsors under $\pi_1^\et(Y_{\bar F};y)$ with compatible Galois action; the non-abelian Kummer map sends an $F$-rational point $z\in Y(F)$ to the class of the profinite \'etale torsor of paths $\pi_1^\et(Y_{\bar F};y,z)$.
+In his letter to Faltings \cite{grothendieck_letter}, Grothendieck proposed a programme of studying the arithmetic and Diophantine geometry of hyperbolic curves $Y$ over characteristic $0$ fields $F$ by means of their profinite \'etale fundamental groups $\pi_1^\et(Y_{\bar F})$ along with their outer Galois actions.
+When one uses an $F$-rational point $y\in Y(F)$ as the basepoint for the fundamental group, the outer Galois action canonically lifts to a genuine action, and the link with Diophantine geometry comes concretely via a certain \emph{non-abelian Kummer map} taking values in the non-abelian Galois cohomology set $\H^1(G_F,\pi_1^\et(Y_{\bar F};y))$ classifying profinite torsors under $\pi_1^\et(Y_{\bar F};y)$ with compatible Galois action; the non-abelian Kummer map sends an $F$-rational point $z\in Y(F)$ to the class of the profinite \'etale torsor of paths $\pi_1^\et(Y_{\bar F};y,z)$.

 In the case that $F$ is a number field, Grothendieck's \emph{section conjecture} posits that the link between the fundamental group and the Diophantine geometry of $Y$ provided by the non-abelian Kummer map should be very strong indeed: when $Y$ is proper, the map should be bijective, and for general hyperbolic $Y$ it should be injective (this much was already proved in \cite{grothendieck_letter}), with the only extraneous elements of $\H^1(G_F,\pi_1^\et(Y_{\bar F};y))$ coming from the cusps \cite{stix}.
-It was apparently hoped that a proof of the section conjecture would enable one to find an alternative proof of the Mordell conjecture, which had been earlier proven by Faltings \cite{faltings}.
+It was hoped that a proof of the section conjecture would enable one to find an alternative proof of the Mordell conjecture, which had been earlier proven by Faltings \cite{faltings}.

-In practice, the highly non-abelian nature of $\pi_1^\et(Y_{\bar F};y)$ makes studying it particularly difficult, and it is convenient to replace it with an appropriately linearised invariant which is much closer to being abelian.
-Such an invariant is provided by the $\Q_p$-pro-unipotent \'etale fundamental group $U$ of $Y$ based at $y$, which classifies $\Q_p$-local systems on $Y_{\bar F}$, or by its maximal $n$-step unipotent quotient $U_n$ for some $n\in\N_0$.
-Although one cannot hope that the non-abelian Kummer maps will be isomorphisms in any generality, they are nonetheless very useful in the study of the arithmetic and Diophantine geometry of $Y$.
+In practice, the highly non-abelian nature of $\pi_1^\et(Y_{\bar F};y)$ makes studying it particularly difficult, and it is convenient to replace it with an appropriately linearised variant which is much closer to being abelian.
+Such a variant is provided by the $\Q_p$-pro-unipotent \'etale fundamental group $U$ of $Y$ based at $y$, which can be defined equivalently as the Tannaka group of the category of \'etale $\Q_p$-local systems on $Y_{\bar F}$, or as the continuous $\Q_p$-Mal\u cev completion of $\pi_1^\et(Y_{\bar F};y)$.
+Although one cannot hope that the non-abelian Kummer map will be an isomorphism except in very specific cases, this map is nonetheless very useful in the study of the arithmetic and Diophantine geometry of $Y$.